MGRuizDev/BIKE-SHARING-BUSINESS-ANALYSIS/README.md

 SELECT ride_id, rideable_type, started_at, member_casual, trip_duration, day_of_week FROM ride_travel <br>
 WHERE trip_duration = (SELECT MAX(trip_duration) FROM ride_travel);<br>
 <br>
-A Sunday on April 2024, a casual user ride a electric bike for 22:47:19, baing this the longest trip. <br>
+A Sunday on April 2024, a casual user ride a electric bike for 22:47:19, being this the longest trip. <br>
 <br>
 <br>
 The mode of day_of_week. <br>